-- 1.18 There is no point in preparing a Neighbourhood Plan which cannot be delivered.
-To help implement the Foxton Neighbourhood Plan we have engaged key stakeholders at an early stage and identified what infrastructure is needed to support the plan. - 1.19 Almost all development has some impact on the existing, and the need for new, infrastructure, services and amenities.
-Sometimes these impacts are detrimental and so it is only fair that new development pays a share of the cost of providing additional infrastructure. - 1.20 Foxton will also contribute.
-Having drawn up this Neighbourhood Plan, if Harborough District Council adopts a Community Infrastructure Levy, Foxton Parish Council will receive 25% of any planning levy charged on new developments in the area and this will be used to help implement our proposals.
+1.24 There is no point in preparing a Neighbourhood Plan which cannot be delivered.
+To help implement the Foxton Neighbourhood Plan we have engaged key stakeholders at an early stage and identified what infrastructure is needed to support the plan.

+1.25 Almost all development has some impact on the existing, and the need for new, infrastructure, services and amenities.
+Sometimes these impacts are detrimental and so it is only fair that new development pays a share of the cost of providing additional infrastructure.